 Transfer of Credit.
-The following regulations apply to the transfer of credits toward the doctoral degree: (1) A maximum of 30 semester hours previously applied to a master's degree from UNM or another accredited institution may be applied to the Ph.D.
-(2) A maximum of 12 additional hours of graduate credit taken at UNM prior to admission to the doctoral program may be applied if they were not previously applied toward a master's degree.
-(3) A maximum of six additional hours of graduate credit taken at another accredited institution and not already applied toward a master's degree may be applied to the degree.
-(4) Quarter hours are converted to .67 semester hours each.
+The following regulations apply to the transfer of credits toward the doctoral degree: (1) A maximum of 30 semester hours previously applied to a master's degree from UNM (2) A maximum of 24 semester hours from an MA at another institution or transfer credits from a PhD program at another (3) Quarter hours are converted to .67 semester hours each.